jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 Let's put these distances into perspective with a race.
 When you click play in the following video, the blue boxes will move from left to right.
-If they moved at their regular speeds, you wouldn't be able their speeds apart, so I've slowed everything down 1 billion times so that 1 second in the video corresponds to 1 nanosecond of real time.
+If they moved at their regular speeds, you wouldn't be able to tell their speeds apart, so I've slowed everything down 1 billion times: 1 second in the video corresponds to 1 nanosecond of real time.
 Can you guess how long main memory access will take?
 What about accessing an NVMe drive (which is faster than a hard drive or SSD)?

 <video controls style="width:100%;" src="/projects/makingfastersystems/MakingFasterSystemsRace.mp4"></video>